alx-tools/Hack-The-Virtual-Memory/03. malloc, the heap and the program break/README.md

 ## Is the heap actually growing upwards?

-The last question we haven't answer yet is: "Is the heap actually growing upwards?".
-From the man of `brk`, it seems so.
+The last question left unanswered is: "Is the heap actually growing upwards?".
+From the `brk` man page, it seems so:

 ```
 DESCRIPTION